HocerChicken/GitHub_MyLearn/note.md

 -git add: ready for save current state of project
 -git commit: save you code in repo
 -git log --oneline: git log shorthand
+-git checkout {branch-nam}: switch in local repo
+-git branch : with default is master.